 Innovators focused on well-being and care delivery models received a record US$6.4 billion funding in 2020 (figure 3).
 The pandemic accelerated funding for innovators with alternative forms of care delivery, such as remote monitoring and virtual health, as providers who had not already invested in these technologies had to pivot to them quickly.
 Virtual health is expected to continue postpandemic, even as in-person visits resume.
 A challenge will be finding an effective, scalable balance between virtual and in-person visits.
 Interviewees suggested that major focus areas for 2021 and beyond include on-demand health outside of traditional health care settings, mental health, and fitness.

 Right behind well-being and care delivery, data and platform innovators received US$6.1 billion funding in 2020 (figure 3).
-Data and platform innovators in 2021 and beyond are expected to address back-office solutions, such as reporting, data collection, prior authorization, revenue cycle management, and interoperability solutions, among others.
+Data and platform innovators in 2021 and beyond are expected to address back-office solutions, such as reporting, data collection, prior authorisation, revenue cycle management and interoperability solutions, among others.

 What types of advanced technologies underpin these offerings?
 Well-being and care delivery innovators are, not surprisingly, leveraging the Internet of Things (IoT) to a greater extent than other technologies (figure 4).
 Data and platform innovators are focused on artificial intelligence (AI) and machine learning (ML).